-Curated by UMFA’s Whitney Tassie, Air features recent works by sixteen artists from around the globe and the region, including a number of local artists.
+Curated by UMFA’s Whitney Tassie, Air features recent works by sixteen artists, poets, engineers, and designers from around the globe and the region, including a number of local artists.
 The exhibition also includes posters by sixteen student artists, winners of the 2020 Utah High School Clean Air Marketing Contest, and contributions from community members.

 The exhibition was initially inspired by the Wasatch Front’s poor air quality, for decades a major public health concern.
 Salt Lake City-Provo-Orem ranked 8th out of 228 metropolitan areas for the worst ozone pollution, according to the 2021 State of the Air report, from the American Lung Association, effectively receiving an ‘F’.
 The same report finds that more than 40% of Americans—more than 135 million people—live in places with unhealthy levels of ozone or particle pollution.

 While air quality concerns were the catalyst, like air itself, Air has morphed and shapeshifted to encompass much more.
 It adds to the legacy of Air Art, a 1968 exhibition curated by Willoughby Sharp that examined the aesthetic possibilities of air amidst an art world challenging the prominence of objects.

 Today, artists are harnessing air as a material and subject matter to unpack urgent issues like climate change, police brutality (most notably, the use of Eric Garner’s last words “I can’t breathe” used in the Black Lives Matter movement), housing rights, historical trauma, and environmental racism.
 By using the kinetic power of air, revealing the global impacts of air pollution, and valuing the significance of the breath, their artworks make air—and its interconnected systems—visible.